kokkos/kokkos-fft/README.md

       -DKokkos_ENABLE_CUDA=ON \
       -DKokkos_ARCH_AMPERE80=ON ..
 ```
 This way, all the functionalities are executed on A100 GPUs.
-Further installation details are provided in the [documentation](./docs/intro/building.rst).
+For installation, details are provided in the [documentation](https://kokkosfft.readthedocs.io/en/latest/intro/building.html#install-kokkosfft-as-a-library).

 ## LICENCE
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)